 Once these shoes are on, the Acro feel like rubber gloves, with no air pockets or wasted space anywhere in shoes.
 For single pitch routes and bouldering, where you are most likely taking the shoes on and off throughout the day, the Acro is a great choice.
-We would probably leave them behind on multi-pitch endeavors and instead bring a shoe that is less aggressive, like the La Sportiva Miura or the Five Ten Anasazi LV - Women's.
-Our narrow-footed testers were happy to see an option that catered specifically to their foot shape, while those with wider feet will be equally happy with the wider version of the Acro.
+We would probably leave them behind on multi-pitch endeavors and instead bring a shoe that is less aggressive.
+Our narrow-footed testers were happy to see an option that catered specifically to their foot shape, while those with wider feet were equally happy with the wider version of the Acro.

 These slippers shine regarding sensitivity, especially after a few days of wearing them in.
 Initially, we found them almost too downturned to work well as a precision tool, but over time the rubber softened, and the shoes became more sensitive and forgiving.
-Similar in design, the Lotus was more sensitive right out of the box and broke in to be an overall more sensitive shoe.
 The Acro has a rubber extension on the toe that assists in toe hooking but makes smearing more difficult.
-The Acro was no match for the sensitivity of our Editors' Choice Award winner, the La Sportiva Kataki.

 The edging power of the Acro improved over time.
-The extra toe rubber wore in to an excellent and precise edge, and the high-tension heel rand keeps pressure on the toe and weight off the arch of the foot.
-Much like the Powerhinge design of the La Sportiva Miura, the Acro's 3D Injection molded midsole provides support from the heel to the toe that helps you feel more secure on dime edges.
+The extra toe rubber wore in to be an excellent and precise edge, and the high-tension heel rand keeps pressure on the toe and weight off the arch of the foot.
+The Acro's 3D Injection-molded midsole provides support from the heel to the toe that helps you feel more secure on dime edges.

 Steep pocket climbing is the Acro's place to shine.
 These slippers have a tight fit, an aggressive downturn, and an extension in their rubber toe that make them a steep climbing machine.
 The narrow version of the Acro makes for an exceptional pocket climbing shoe, as the toe tapers to a small point that can fit in tiny footholds.
-Their edging prowess also adds to their ability to work well on steep terrain, much like the La Sportiva Solution.
+Their edging prowess also adds to their ability to work well on steep terrain.
 Our feet seemed like they would never cut on steep terrain in the Acro.